 (includes 2,000 gallons per month)

 (includes 15,000 gallons per month)

 A volume charge is applied when you use water over the amount included in the minimum use charge.
 The gallons shown in the schedule below are offset by volumes included in the minimum bill; volume rates are the same, regardless of meter size.
 They are as follows:

 (above 2,000 gallons)

 Applicable taxes are added to your bill depending on the type of service provided.
 A utility tax of 3 percent is added to all customer bills in Warren County.
 Non-residential customers are also subject to a 6 percent state sales tax unless they submit a tax exemption form to Warren Water.

-In addition to the Warren County Water District water and sewer charges that appear on your bill, you will find fees for recycling and storm water services provided by other agencies.
-As a service to the county, Warren Water acts as the billing agent for Southern Recycling and Plum Springs Warren County Storm Water Sewer Agency.
-These two entities use Warren Water’s existing billing system to reduce the amount of separate bills mailed to county residents.
-While we serve as a billing agent for these services, all questions related to each service should be directed to the appropriate agency.
-Recycling service questions should be directed to Southern Recycling at (270) 781-3265.
-Questions regarding storm water fees, whether residential or non-residential, should be directed to the Storm Water Sewer Agency at (270) 843-5363.
+In addition to the Warren County Water District water and sewer charges that appear on your bill, you will find a fee for storm water service provided by the Plum Springs Warren County Storm Water Sewer Agency.
+As a service to the county, Warren Water acts as the billing agent for the Storm Water Sewer Agency.
+This entity uses Warren Water’s existing billing system to reduce the amount of separate bills mailed to county residents.
+While we serve as a billing agent for this service, all questions related to storm water fees, whether residential or non-residential, should be directed to the Storm Water Sewer Agency at (270) 843-5363.

 Storm Water Sewer Agency Charge: